When is Makar Sankranto?

 It is unique among Hindu festivals as the date is based a solar calendar rather than the phases of the moon.
 This means it falls on 14 January in the western calendar.
-In 2016, it will be celebrated on 15 January in Karnataka, Telangana and Tamil Nadu.

 This date marks the start of Uttarayana, the time when the sun starts to move northwards after the winter equinox.

 This date is now actually 21 December in the Western Calendar, but as the equinoxes move by 50 seconds each year due to the wobble of the Earth's axis.

 This shows the ancient age of this festival - a thousand years ago, the festival was on 31 December.

 Uttarayana is also considered a time of good fortune and important events are scheduled during this period.

 Celebrations across India